timhortonsenjoyer/MTE544_student/README.md

 - Declare ros2 domain: export ROS_DOMAIN_ID=X (X being the number of your robot)

 ## Part 3 - Map aquisition (5 marks)
-Check the [List of groups](https://uofwaterloo-my.sharepoint.com/:x:/g/personal/y526hu_uwaterloo_ca/Ea4EkpcchnhMki8bDj3RWygBWgvsYDx4HV4QvirBCZQdzQ?e=vS0vna) Excel sheet to see which entrance of the maze you have been assigned to and the time slots reserved for your group.
+Check the Excel sheet (will publish on Wed Nov.
+27th) to see which entrance of the maze you have been assigned to and the time slots reserved for your group.
 There is a robot at each entrance.
 Use the robot at the entrance assigned to your group.

 **Please try to finish within your allocated time.**